vamsi8106/Langgraph-Telegram-Bot-Agent/README.md

-# Karan Bot - Summit Q&A Assistant
+# Summit Q&A Assistant

 An intelligent Telegram Q&A chatbot designed to assist attendees with information about summits and events.
 Built with LangGraph, OpenAI, and a sophisticated multi-tiered memory system to provide accurate, context-aware answers about event details, schedules, speakers, venues, and more.

 [![Python 3.13+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Overview
+## 🎯 Overview

 Karan Bot is a specialized Q&A assistant that helps summit attendees by answering questions about:
-- Event schedules and timingsSpeaker information and sessions etc ..
+- Event schedules and timings
+- Speaker information and sessions
+- And more...

 The bot uses advanced AI to understand natural language questions and provide accurate, helpful responses based on summit documentation and past interactions.

-## Key Features
+## 🌟 Key Features

 ### Intelligent Q&A System
 - **Natural Language Understanding** - Ask questions in plain English
 - **Context-Aware Responses** - Remembers conversation history for follow-up questions
-- **Multi-Source Knowledge** - Draws from event documentation, schedules, and FAQs
+- **Source Knowledge** - Draws from event documentation
 - **Smart Caching** - Instantly retrieves answers to frequently asked questions

 ### Memory Architecture